chrisgurney/things2md/README.md

 ## Filters

-Filters effectively define transformations that happen on data extracted from Things3 before being output to markdown.
+Filters effectively define transformations that happen on data extracted from Things3 before being output to Markdown.

-- `skip_tags` defines a list of tags that, if your task/project has a tag in this list, or your project is in an area that has a tag in this list, that task/project will not be output.
+- `skip_tags` defines a list of tags that, if your task/project has a tag in this list, or your project is in an area that has a tag in this list, that task/project will **not** be output.
-- `remove_*_emojis` are flags which, if set to true, will remove emojis after these are extracted from the Things3 database.
+- `remove_*_emojis` are flags which, if set to `true`, will remove emojis after these are extracted from the Things3 database.

 ## Formatting

 Formatting defines symbols that are used within templates.

 - `*_sep` parameters (i.e., parameters ending with `_sep`) define a type of _separator_ you can use in your template.
-These _only_ are substituted into the template if the corresponding type is defined for that task/project.
+These are _only_ substituted into the template if the corresponding type is defined for that task/project.
     - For example, if your template has `{deadline_sep} {deadline}`, then your output will only output the value for `deadline_sep` _if_ your task/project has a `deadline` set; otherwise both values will not be output.
     - Separators can only be used in task and project templates, as checklist items don't use any of these conditional values.
 - `status_symbols` define how statuses from Things3 are to be represented in Markdown.
-This may be helpful if you're using a theme with custom status symbols.
+This may be helpful if you're using an Obsidian theme with custom status symbols.

 ## Templates

-Templates define the output from `things2md` and consist of the [variables](#variables) outlined in the next section.
-Substition is done via Python's `format()` function, so anything that it can handle is fair game here.
+Templates define the output from `things2md`, and consist of the [variables](#variables) outlined in the next section.
+(Variable substitution is done via Python's `format()` function, so anything that it can handle should be fair game here.)

 Here's how each template parameter is used: